Ales4999/nextjs-basic-starter/README.md

+# nextjs-basic-starter

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This repository contains starter templates for my HackCU 007 slides.